Mo - Do: 9 - 16 Uhr

 - A minor subject (concept B and D)

 Depending on the program concept, students have the option of choosing one, two or three language specializations (German, English, French, Spanish).

 Structure of the degree program

 In undergraduate studies at the Faculty of Arts and Humanities, students can combine various major and minor subjects in a variety of ways.

-The following foreign language skills are recommended when choosing the respective language.
-English: language skills corresponding to 7-9 years of instruction; French: language skills corresponding to 5-7 years (level B1 according to CEFR); Spanish: Knowledge of the language recommended but not required.
+The following foreign language skills must be proven when choosing the language.
+English: Language skills of 7-9 years (level B2 according to CEFR); French: Language skills of about 5-7 years (level B1 according to CEFR); Spanish: Knowledge of the language recommended but not required.

 The B.A. degree qualifies for a wide range of activities, e.g. in language schools and centers; communication consulting and training, production of teaching material and HR work; internal corporate communication and organization; press, media and public relations; intercultural mediation; software production and digital publishing; production of dictionaries; translation.

 We recommend that, as a minimum, you take a look at the degree plan of your degree program before the start of the lecture period so that you know which modules are intended for the start of your studies.